From Annoyance To Rage: The Different Levels Of Anger

 In some cases, anger might be enlightening or serve as a source of motivation to try to change something that could be wrong or unjust.
 When problems arise, it may be because someone had difficulties controlling their behavior alongside strong feelings of anger.
 The difference between an emotion and what we might do with it can be an essential distinction.

-The types of anger
+The types and levels of anger

 Anger is a complex emotion with different modes of expression and underlying causes.
 Understanding each of these and what they entail may be enlightening.